alphagov/government-digital-strategy/source/digital/strategy/09-actions-and-themes.md

     cost-effective set of delivery channels and whether users are choosing to use more or less expensive channels to complete their transaction
 -   user satisfaction.
-This enables service owners to identify potential weaknesses in a service and areas to focus improvement efforts
+This enables Service Managers to identify potential weaknesses in a service and areas to focus improvement efforts
 -   transaction completion rates.
 This may highlight possible process